eKugar/digitalreasoning/README.md

 ## Known Issues
+- Need to add more tests
+- Need to add more comments
+- Better error handling is required
-- Known matching issues: Broyden-Fletcher-Goldfarb-Shanno was not able to fix because of time constraints
+- Known matching issue: Broyden-Fletcher-Goldfarb-Shanno named entity was not working.
+Not able to fix because of time constraints.
-- Not enough testing was done
+- Search for named entities needs to be improved to handle multiple word named entities better.
+Right now, if the whitespace or some other character between words does not match the string entirely it is not considered a full match.